 Remember to research and understand licensing, insurance and safety requirements.
 You’ll also want to make sure you plan for emergencies, such as when you or staff are out sick, or when children under your care fall ill.

 A childcare business can be extremely rewarding and fill a crucial need in the community.
-Affordable financing can help you focus on what you do best: helping to nurture the next generation.
+Affordable financing can help you focus on what you do best: helping to nurture and grow the next generation.